 Please list those projects that should have been inspected on-site this program year based upon the schedule in 24 CFR §92.504(d).
 Indicate which of these were inspected and a summary of issues that were detected during the inspection.
 For those that were not inspected, please indicate the reason and how you will remedy the situation.

-The City's Construction Inspections Division conducts inspections of HVAC, plumbing, electrical as wells as final building inspections until completion of projects.
+The City of Hampton Building Inspections conducts inspections of HVAC, plumbing, electrical as wells as final building inspections until completion of projects.
 Upon construction completion, a Certificate of Occupancy is required prior to occupancy.
-Over one hundred rental permits were issued.
+115 rental permits were issued.